Oilfield Injury Attorneys in Corpus Christi

 - In-depth knowledge of the oil and gas industry

-Williams Attorneys PLLC oil field injury lawyers have successfully represented oil crew members injured in numerous refinery, rig and platform accidents across the Bakken, Barnett, Eagle Ford, Haynesville Bossier plays and Gulf of Mexico, including injured parties of the 2011 Bakken Oil Field Explosion.
+Our lawyers have successfully represented oil crew members injured in numerous refinery, rig, and platform accidents across the Bakken, Barnett, Eagle Ford, and Haynesville Bossier plays, and the Gulf of Mexico, including injured parties of the 2011 Bakken Oilfield Explosion.

 Our investigations are thorough, including extensive review of mud logs and IADC reports to identify the cause of an accident at its source — no matter what the company claims was at fault for your injuries.

-Justin Williams spent years on the defense side of these cases so now when representing victims of the world’s largest oil and gas companies, he knows their playbook and Williams PLLC offers:
+Justin Williams spent years on the defense side of these cases, so when representing victims of the world’s largest oil and gas companies, he knows their playbook.

 - Unique inside knowledge of oil and gas company defense strategies

 - A proven track record in oil and gas litigation